 Unbelievably, and despite their rampant popularity, supplements are still wildly unregulated.
 Which means that there is no one checking to make sure that the ingredients they list are actually the ingredients they are using.

-There has been class action lawsuits and charges filed against major supplement companies like MusclePharm for “spiking” supplements (their protein powder was found to have half the stated amount of protein and stuffed with fillers).
+There have been class action lawsuits and charges filed against major supplement companies like MusclePharm for “spiking” supplements (their protein powder was found to have half the stated amount of protein and stuffed with fillers).

 Even more critically for athletes, if you don’t know for 100% for certain what is labeled is what you are consuming you open yourself up to the possibility of screwing around with a positive doping test.